Body Recomposition Macro Calculator

 What is body recomposition?

 Body recomposition is the process of simultaneously losing fat and gaining muscle mass.
-It's often pursued by individuals who are relatively new to resistance training or those returning after a break, though it's challenging for advanced lifters.
-It requires a carefully managed caloric intake, often at maintenance or a slight deficit, combined with adequate protein and strength training.
+It's often pursued by individuals who are relatively new to resistance training or those returning after a break, requiring a carefully managed caloric intake, adequate protein, and strength training.

 How much protein is ideal for body recomposition?